 In my collection, I have several photos of prisoners of war captured by Germans.
 Most of them are either columns of PoWs marching off to captivity, or of a few individuals who often even smiles at the camera.
 The photos express no ill will towards the captured enemies, and in some cases even curiosity and a certain respect.
 I know I might be projecting here, and that much is in the eye of the beholder, but then there are a handful of photos that make me ill at ease, as they seem to convey the photographer’s racism and sense of superiority.

-People back in the first half of the 20th century were more racist then most of us are today.
+People back in the first half of the 20th century were more racist then than most of us are today.
 The British and French had their colonies, and had no qualms about using Indians and Africans in battles far away from their home countries.
 The US Army was segregated, Afro-Americans thought to be too stupid to operate machinery like tanks.
 The Japanese perpetrated horrible war crimes against anyone they thought racially inferior, which was pretty much anyone not from Japan.
 The Germans, fed propaganda extolling the superiority of the “Aryan race” for years, went to war with the idea that they were the race that was entitled to Lebensraum – living space – that “lesser races” were unfit to occupy.
 This ideology was practiced in the East, starting with the idea that the Slavic peoples by and large were less worthy and in many cases Untermenschen (subhumans).

 Coupled with unexpected successes in the beginning of Operation Barbarossa and the lack of planning to handle the enormous numbers of prisoners of war captured, this thinking resulted in the death of several million Soviet PoWs.
 What I find troubling with this photo is that in my mind, it expresses the German soldier’s view of this Russian.
 With his slightly crooked teeth, somewhat Asian features, dirty cap and rumpled uniform, as well as the perspective, this is pretty much the Nazi propaganda view of the Soviet subhuman that doesn’t have a place in the Thousand Year Reich.
 This soldier’s chance of surviving past the first year of captivity was minimal.
 No one knows his name, but now you’ve seen his face.